 This too is something that the FDA changed their regulations on and as of January 2013 sunscreen products were no longer permitted to be labeled “waterproof.”
 The FDA regulates manufacturers and disallows them from making claims that sunscreens are “waterproof” or “sweat-proof.”
 So as long as you are going in the water, be sure to use a water-resistant sunscreen for proper protection.

 Clear Sunscreen vs. Mineral Sunscreen

 Well, this is another question to raise and a good one.
-Many of us mineral sunscreen brands hear the complaints: “it goes on white” or “it leaves a white hue” and with mineral sunscreens this is completely normal.
+Many of us mineral sunscreen brands hear the complaints: “it goes on white” or “it leaves a white hue” and with mineral sunscreens, this is completely normal.
 Non-nano zinc particles are bigger and with good reason.
 Zinc and Titanium Dioxide can penetrate the skin when in nano-particle form.
 So it is important to get a non-nano particle sunscreen.
-Yes, they take a little more rubbing, however the whiteness does go away.
+Yes, they take a little more rubbing, however, the whiteness does go away.
 It is just a sacrifice that has to be made.

 Now let’s talk about specific brands you may have thought were safe…

 Let’s be honest here.
 Some brands have names that automatically make you think that they are natural or organic.
 And many of these are misleading.
-And of course most of the big and cheap sunscreen brands you can almost guarantee are toxic sunscreen.
+And of course most of the big and cheap sunscreen brands you can almost guarantee are toxic sunscreens.
 But just because the sunscreen you are purchasing has a high price tag or is made by a brand you may have thought was natural, always check your ingredients.